loopbackio/loopback-next/docs/site/DEVELOPING.md

 - How can I find if my project is affected by this change?

-- What does this change means for my project?
+- What does this change mean for my project?
 What is going to change?

 - How can I migrate my project to the new major version?
 What steps do I need to make?